nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale at which nano-particles operate.

-### Expanded Definition and Usage\nNano-particles are foundational to advancements in various fields due to their enhanced reactivity and interaction with biological and chemical systems at the atomic and molecular levels.
+### Expanded Definition and Usage:
+Nano-particles are foundational to advancements in various fields due to their enhanced reactivity and interaction with biological and chemical systems at the atomic and molecular levels.
 In medical science, nano-particles can be engineered to cross biological barriers and target specific cells or tissues, such as cancer cells, providing precise treatment with minimal side effects.
 In environmental applications, nano-particles can be used for remediation by adsorbing pollutants or catalyzing chemical reactions that detoxify harmful substances.